 Luca Studer made several contributions to Oka theory in his PhD dissertation.
-One of them, presented in the paper \cite{Studer2021APDE}, provides a splitting lemma which enables one to glue pairs of sections of coherent analytic sheaves.
-Splitting lemmas are of key importance in the proof of Oka principles.
-Those in the work by Gromov \cite{Gromov1989} and in my joint works with Prezelj \cite{ForstnericPrezelj2002,ForstnericPrezelj2001}, and their generalizations in \cite{Forstneric2017E}, pertain to the sheaf of holomorphic sections of a holomorphic submersion and its subsheaf of sections vanishing (perhaps to a higher order) on a subvariety.
-Studer proved a splitting lemma for sections of an arbitrary coherent analytic sheaf.
-This gives shortcuts in the proofs of Forster and Ramspott's Oka principle for admissible pairs of sheaves \cite{ForsterRamspott1966IM1}, and of the interpolation property of sections of elliptic submersions in \cite{ForstnericPrezelj2001}.
+One of them in \cite{Studer2021APDE} provides a gluing lemma for sections of coherent analytic sheaves.
+Gluing lemmas are of key importance in Oka theory.
+Those in the work by Gromov \cite{Gromov1989} and in my joint works with Prezelj \cite{ForstnericPrezelj2002,ForstnericPrezelj2001}, and their generalizations in \cite{Forstneric2017E} (see in particular \cite[Proposition 5.8.1]{Forstneric2017E}), pertain to the sheaf of holomorphic sections of a holomorphic submersion and its subsheaf of sections vanishing to a given order on a subvariety.
+Studer proved a gluing lemma for sections of an arbitrary coherent analytic sheaf.
+This gives shortcuts in the proofs of Forster and Ramspott's Oka principle for admissible pairs of sheaves \cite{ForsterRamspott1966IM1} and of the interpolation property for sections of elliptic submersions in \cite{ForstnericPrezelj2001}.
 The main technical part of Studer's proof is a certain lifting theorem \cite[Theorem 1]{Studer2021APDE} which reduces the splitting problem to sections of a free sheaf.

 The second main result of Studer is a homotopy theorem based on Oka theory, presented in \cite{Studer2020MA}.
-He pointed out that all proofs of Oka principles can be divided into an analytic first part and a purely topological second part which can be formulated very generally, thus providing a reduction of the proofs to the key analytic difficulties.
+He pointed out that all proofs of Oka principles can be divided into an analytic first part and a purely topological second part which can be formulated very generally, thereby providing a reduction of the proof to the key analytic difficulties.
 This general topological statement is \cite[Theorem 1]{Studer2020MA}.
-Its assumptions state which properties one has to show in the first part of the proof of an Oka principle, and its conclusion is an Oka principle.
+Its assumptions list the properties one has to show in the first part of the proof of an Oka principle, and its conclusion is an Oka principle.
 This extends Gromov's homomorphism theorem from \cite{Gromov1986} so that it applies in complex analytic settings and carries out ideas sketched in \cite{Gromov1989} and developed in \cite{ForstnericPrezelj2002} and \cite[Chapter 6]{Forstneric2017E}.